Bachelors Degree in Supply Chain Management & Undergraduate Certificate in Energy Education at Rawls College of Business (RCOBA) in Lubbock, Texas

-Founded in 1923, Texas Tech carries the distinction of being the largest comprehensive higher education institution in the western two-thirds of the state of Texas.
+Founded in 1923, Texas Tech University (TTU) carries the distinction of being the largest comprehensive higher education institution in the western two-thirds of the state of Texas.
 The university prides itself on being a major, comprehensive research university that retains the sense of a smaller liberal arts institution.
 Although enrollment is over 30,000, Texas Tech students boast of one-on-one interaction with top faculty and an environment that stresses student accomplishment above all else.
 The university is large enough to provide the best in facilities and academics, but small enough to focus on each student.

 Texas Tech students come from every county in Texas, all 50 states and more than 90 foreign countries.
 Tech offers 150 undergraduate degree programs through 11 academic colleges, a graduate school and a school of law.
 The university offers more than 100 master's degree programs and over 50 doctoral degree programs.

 The Rawls College of Business Administration at Texas Tech University has five areas of study - Accounting, Energy Commerce, Finance, Information Systems and Quantitative Sciences, Management, and Marketing - in addition to dual programs in conjunction with architecture, agriculture, foreign languages, law, medicine, and environmental toxicology.
 In a recent US News and World Report Rankings of Best Colleges, the Rawls College of Business ranked 52nd among public university business colleges, with student enrollment of just under 4500, and an undergraduate population of about 3900 in 2006-07.